-Living in University accommodation gives our international students security and their family back home peace of mind.
-What's more, we offer guaranteed accommodation to international students who meet certain criteria.
+Living in University accommodation gives our international students security and their family back home peace of mind; our halls are self-contained communities where students can quickly make friends and feel at home.
+We offer guaranteed accommodation to international students who meet certain criteria.

 As an international student coming to Manchester for the first time, you’ll benefit from the opportunity to live and study alongside British students, in a safe and welcoming environment.

-With over 8,000 rooms, we offer a variety of types, costs and locations.
+With over 8,000 rooms in 19 halls, we offer a variety of types, costs and locations.
 Much of our accommodation is very near to the main University buildings and all of it is within two miles (three kilometres) of our campus.

 Halls and facilities